spectrocloud/librarium/docs/docs-content/user-management/saml-sso/palette-sso-with-onelogin.md

 Use the following steps to validate the configuration.

-1. Log out of Palette by clicking on the user **drop-down Menu** in the top-right corner and selecting **Log Out**.
+1. Log out of Palette by navigating to the top right **User Menu** and selecting **Log Out**.
 You will be redirected to a new login screen.

   ![Logout](/oidc-onelogin-images/user-management_saml-sso_palette_sso_with_onelogin_logout.png)

-2. The login screen now defaults to a **Sign In** button.
-Click on **Sign In**.
+2. In the login screen that displays, click the **Sign In** button.
 You will be required to authenticate with OneLogin.
-If you are already authenticated with OneLogin you will be automatically signed in to Palette with the proper permissions inherited from the respective Palette team you are a member of.
+If you are already authenticated with OneLogin, you will be signed in automatically to Palette with the proper permissions inherited from the Palette team you are a member of.
 If you cannot sign in, you can use the username and password method.

   ![SSO Login Screen](/oidc-onelogin-images/user-management_saml-sso_palette_sso_with_onelogin_login-screen.png)